humam-hossain/c-/friends' projects/sunan/project 07-06-2023/README.md

-Certainly!
-We can adapt the concept of using different data structures for a Car Rental Management system.
-Here's an outline of how various data structures can be applied:

 1. Array:
    - Use an array to represent the collection of cars available for rental.
 Each element of the array represents a car and stores information such as the car's ID, brand, model, and availability status.
    - Utilize an array to store information about the rental history of cars, including details such as the rental duration, customer information, and rental dates.